 - National Driver Register

-- What Is in a Background Check?
+- Background Check?

-- Tips for Getting a Driving Job
+- Expunging a Driving Record

 Department of Motor Vehicles (DMV)

 A driving record is a public account of various aspects of your driving history.
 Every state’s motor vehicle agency (DMV, MVA, or OMV) maintains driving records for all licensed drivers within the state.
 These records go back at least three years depending on the state and include:

 - Basic identifying information (name, address, and gender)